OpenC3/cosmos/docs.openc3.com/docs/getting-started/installation.md

 Increasingly organizations are using some sort of SSL decryptor device which can cause curl and other command line tools like git to have SSL certificate problems.
 If installation fails with messages that involve "certificate", "SSL", "self-signed", or "secure" this is the problem.
 IT typically sets up browsers to work correctly but not command line applications.
 Note that the file extension might not be .pem, it could be .pem, crt, .ca-bundle, .cer, .p7b, .p7s, or potentially something else.

-The workaround is to get a proper local certificate file from your IT department that can be used by tools like curl (for example mine is at C:\Shared\Ball.pem).
+The workaround is to get a proper local certificate file from your IT department that can be used by tools like curl (for example C:\Shared\Ball.pem).
 Doesn't matter just somewhere with no spaces.

 Then set the following environment variables to that path (ie. C:\Shared\Ball.pem)